carobs9/machine-learning-basics/book_analysis/README.md

 # book_analysis

  This repository contains the analysis of 'El amante japones', a book written by Isabel Allende.
-The main goal is to perform a lexical and a character-based analysis of the book by using netwrok analysis, natural language processing and machine learning techniques (like ER).
+The main goal is to perform a lexical and a character-based analysis of the book by using netwrok analysis, natural language processing and machine learning techniques (like NER).

 ## Table of Contents
 - [Installation](#installation)